 In Croatia, most cafes are also bars – hence the term caffe bar.
 That means you can get a coffee all day, and drinks all night (and in the day too, if that’s how you roll).
 In fact, when someone in Split asks if you want to go get a coffee, they don’t literally mean coffee – it’s just a beverage of some kind.

-These are my 3 favorite caffe bars for those times when you’re not sure if you want a sparkling water or a glass (or four) of wine, but you know you want to sit, hang out, and feel the vibes for a while.
+These are my 3 best cafes in Split for those times when you’re not sure if you want a sparkling water or a glass (or four) of wine, but you know you want to sit, hang out, and feel the vibes for a while.

 Paradiso is between the old town and Varoš, so it’s very central for meeting friends.
 It’s cozy inside in the winter, with a shady terrace outside in the summer.
 Their coffee is pretty good and the atmosphere is just ideal for a long, chill catchup with friends.